ramsaikrishnap/ramsaikrishnap/README.md

 ## 👋 Hello, I'm Ramsai!

 I'm a DevOps Engineer with over 2.5 years of experience in cloud automation, CI/CD implementation, and infrastructure management.
 Welcome to my GitHub repository!
-Presently upgrading my skills in terraform,ansible,k8s,argo and jenkins.
+Presently upgrading my skills in Terraform,Ansible,K8s,ArgoCD and Jenkins.

 ## 🚀 About Me